 Reaching Out For Help When You Need It

-The circumstances and demands of being in the military are far more than an ordinary job, so it isn't surprising that many people need help along the way.
+The circumstances and demands of being in the military are far more challenging to manage than most civilian jobs, so it isn't surprising that many people need help along the way.
 If you can't discuss your problems with someone in your chain of command, consider talking to a therapist.

 The National Defense Research Institute stated that military services have been actively engaged in developing policies, programs, and campaigns designed to reduce stigma and increase service help-seeking behavior.
-Part of that stigma is tied to the fact that military are taught to handle their problems on their own.
+Part of that stigma is tied to the fact that military personnel are taught to handle their problems on their own.
 There may be a misperception of appearing weak or incapable if you need to reach out to someone for help.
-Seeking counseling is actually a sign of strength.
-Recognizing that someone else can help you become a better version of yourself and a willingness to take that step is courageous.
-Seeking assistance to find how you can improve your motivation in such a demanding career will ultimately positively affect those serving with you and the mission as a whole.
-When you feel good about you, you are able to serve others better.

-Online counseling through BetterHelp allows you to talk to a licensed counselor at whenever and wherever suits you best.
+Online counseling through BetterHelp allows you to talk to a licensed counselor whenever and wherever suits you best, as long as you have an internet connection.
 This convenience works well with a military lifestyle, as it is an ideal option if you are in a remote area.
-Your conversations with your therapist are kept in strictest confidence but, if you still have concerns, you have the option to remain anonymous as well.
-Speak to your therapist prior to getting started about any hesitations you many have regarding privacy.
+It also allows you to keep seeing the same therapist, even if you move frequently.

 “I was very reluctant to try counseling after a negative experience many years ago.
 However, after experiencing the passing of various family (My husband, sister and recently my Mom) within a very short period of time, I had no choice but to seek out help to cope.
 Elizabeth made me feel at ease right away, despite my initial reluctance.
 Coming from a military family myself, she understood and related to me in a way that gave me the right amount of compassion and gentle focus that makes me safe and heard.
 She has also given a straightforward plan of action that is successfully helping me deal with my family crisis.”